 Abdifatah’s work in the Dohuk region has contributed to a more secure environment and better living conditions for the displaced.
 He is happy about the cultural and language skills he has acquired during his assignment, as well as the resilience he has developed in such a challenging context .

-Similarly for Endah, working as a UN Volunteer has been extremely rewarding, allowing him not only to pursue his passion in the humanitarian field, but also to learn about various protection mechanisms and about the coordination between different humanitarian actors.
+Similarly for Endah, working as a UN Volunteer has been extremely rewarding, allowing her not only to pursue his passion in the humanitarian field, but also to learn about various protection mechanisms and about the coordination between different humanitarian actors.